Mohsan57/Mohsan57/README.md

 ## Achievements

 - 🏆 AIEF 1st National AI Championship (Jul-2023):
-  - Selected as one of the top 30 AI projects out of 200 at the AI Championship organized by LUMS University, FAST University, Soliton Technologies, and the Artificial Intelligence Education Foundation.
+  - Selected as among the top 30 AI projects out of 200 at the AI Championship organized by LUMS University, FAST University, Soliton Technologies, and the Artificial Intelligence Education Foundation.
   - Awarded a certificate for outstanding participation and performance in the competition.

 ## Contact